 Tromso, the city in my heart where I have spent most of my life, is located at 69°North in the Arctic part of Norway.
-Although it is relatively small with its 73 000 inhabitants it has much to offer visitors all year round.
+Although it is relatively small with its 73 000 inhabitants it has much to offer visitors, with plenty of things to do all year round.

 The summer is all about the midnight sun and the long bright nights, hiking, fishing, and basically just enjoying the beautiful nature that Tromso has to offer.